Akhi1Codes/gantt/README.md

-### Clone of Frappe Gantt with additional functionality
+### Enhanced Frappe Gantt with Advanced Label System

 <div align="center" markdown="1">
     <img src=".github/gantt-logo.jpg" width="80">
-    <h1>Frappe Gantt</h1>
+    <h1>Frappe Gantt Enhanced</h1>

-**A modern, configurable, Gantt library for the web.**
+**A modern, configurable Gantt library with advanced labeling and enhanced UX.**
 </div>

 ![Hero Image](.github/hero-image.png)

-## Frappe Gantt
+## Frappe Gantt Enhanced
+This is an enhanced version of Frappe Gantt with additional features including a comprehensive label system, improved view mode switching, and enhanced user experience.

 Gantt charts are bar charts that visually illustrate a project's tasks, schedule, and dependencies.
-With Frappe Gantt, you can build beautiful, customizable, Gantt charts with ease.
+With this enhanced Frappe Gantt, you can build beautiful, customizable Gantt charts with advanced labeling capabilities and improved usability.

 You can use it anywhere from hobby projects to tracking the goals of your team at the worksplace.